jeremy-koch/MCEN3030/0_details/course-policies.md

 **machine learning project:**

 We will get some authentic experience in doing a machine learning calculation.
-We will briefly introduce the field, describing some of the strategies but not necessarily diving deeply into the math.
+We will briefly introduce the topic, describing some of the strategies but not necessarily diving deeply into the math.
 MATLAB has a machine learning toolbox, Python has several packages and has the most robust machine learning community (Scikit-learn is my recommendation, but PyTorch and TensorFlow are out there too), Julia has Lux and Flux.

 AI use is encouraged, tutorial use is encouraged, but plagiarism is not.
 An example of plagiarism in this context is: taking someone's completed analysis published in a blog somewhere and submitting it as your own work.
 Plagiarism in this course is completely unacceptable and will lead to immediate failing grade for the course and submission to the honor council, regardless of your grade in the other aspects of the course.